8 SIWES Challenges in Nigeria and 5 Applicable Solutions

 Certain internship students usually spend more than #1,000 daily on transport and at the end of the week, month or training are not even given a token by their firms to support.

-Most Nigerian internship students sees the training period as a time to carry out irrelevant and unnecessary activities such as: travelling, partying etc due to lack of interest and motivation.
+Most Nigerian internship students see the training period as a time to carry out unnecessary activities, such as travelling, partying due to lack of interest and motivation.

 They eventually miss out on essential knowledge and information which will guide them in their various future occupations, goals and aspirations.

 7. Documentation Format

-Sometimes, I.T students aren’t being shown and taught the proper ways to correctly fill their logbooks, report writing etc.
+Sometimes, I.T students aren’t being shown and taught the proper ways to correctly fill their logbooks, report writing.

 They eventually end up making costly mistakes, which may likely affect their grades and performances.

 8. Limited I.T Spaces

-Firms accepting students for industrial training in the country are relatively few in number.
+Firms accepting students for industrial training in the country are relatively few.

-Sometimes, Internship students tend to migrate to only industrial states such as: Lagos, Port-Harcourt, Abuja etc for their training thereby causing overpopulation and competition.
+Sometimes, internship students migrate to only industrial states such as Lagos, Port-Harcourt, Abuja for their training, causing overpopulation and competition.

 Solutions to SIWES Challenges in Nigeria